 The plain truth of the matter is that it is much harder to have a digital daily or weekly planner in front of your face.
 Even the glow of the screen can feel like a film barrier between it and your mind sometimes.
 Seeing the little icon, even with notification numbers, doesn’t count as “checking” the list – and sometimes actually increases resistance and reluctance to look at it at all.

 So, back to paper I went, at least for the daily and weekly overview.
-I suppose I should be relieved that the best way really is the one I teach in Work the Plan!
+I suppose I should be relieved that the best way really is the one I teach in my course Work Your Plan!

 I looked at various people’s weekly templates and fooled around with several format options, but landed back at my previous layout.
 It had worked for me, and it left a blank spot for my daily note to be added.
 I liked that.